Universidad Carlos III de Madrid, Spain

 - Whether transformation is open-ended or restricted and/or tied to a particular end or method.

-Those interested in presenting a paper should send a 300 word abstract, including name and institutional affiliation, to email@example.com by the 30th November 2017.
+Those interested in presenting a paper should send a 300 word abstract (for a 20 minute presentation) including name and institutional affiliation, to firstname.lastname@example.org by the 30th November 2017.
 The language of the conference is English and attendance will be free.
 More information can be found at the conference website: https://rethinkingtransformation.wordpress.com/

 The conference forms part of the activities for the Conex Marie Skłodowska-Curie Research Project ‘Sovereignty and Law: Between Ethics and Politics’ co-funded by the Universidad Carlos III de Madrid, the European Union’s Seventh Framework Program for Research, Technological Development and Demonstration under Grant Agreement 600371, The Spanish Ministry of the Economy and Competitivity (COFUND2013-40258), The Spanish Ministry for Education, Culture, and Sport (CEI-15-17), and Banco Santander.
 More information about the research project can be found at: https://sovereigntyandlaw.wordpress.com/ Support is also being provided by the Department of Theoretical Philosophy, Universidad Complutense de Madrid, where the conference forms part of the activities for the research project ‘Pensamiento y Representación Literaria y Artística Digital ante la Crisis de Europa y el Mediterráneo’ PR26/16-6B-3.